St Lawrence College

 Academics and destinations

 Pupils are streamed for maths, English and science, and everyone does three sciences at GCSE, with labs for each discipline.
-The main languages are French and Spanish, and fluent German, Arabic and Mandarin speakers can take these for A level.
+The main languages are French and Spanish, and fluent German, Arabic and Mandarin speakers can take these for A-level.
 D&T is popular – some 40 pupils a year take it for GCSE or A-level – and the two huge, warehouse-style workshops are impressively kitted out.
-Year 8s recently started doing a level one London Institute of Banking and Finance qualification.
-Sixth-formers take three A-levels plus an EPQ, which they do in Year 13; recent subjects include vintage-bike restoration, the effect of artificially generated waves on surfing and the Battle of Stalingrad.
+Year 8s do a level one London Institute of Banking and Finance qualification, and BTECs in business studies and sport have recently been introduced.
+Sixth-formers take three A-levels plus an EPQ, which they do in Year 13.

 University and careers advice is comprehensive, with extensive guidance offered to sixth-formers with the likes of Oxbridge, medicine, dentistry or veterinary science in their sights.
 Leavers head off to a range of destinations, including some on sports scholarships to the US.